Last Updated: October 12, 2020

 - Brush the skin with vegetable oil to prevent drying.

 - Shield the neck area and exposed stuffing with foil to prevent overcooking.

-- Roast according to time listed on roasting chart.
+- Roast according to the time listed on the roasting chart.

 - Loosely cover with foil after 5 hours to ensure even cooking throughout.